ankitverma31/todo-list/README.md

 - Ensure username and password are correct (no angle brackets)

 **Port Already in Use:**
-- Change PORT in .env to a different number (e.g., 3001)
+- Add `PORT=3001` to your .env file to use a different port
-- Or kill the process: `lsof -ti:3000 | xargs kill -9` (Mac/Linux)
+- Or kill the process using port 3000: `lsof -ti:3000 | xargs kill -9` (Mac/Linux)

 **Tasks Not Displaying:**
 - Open browser console (F12) to check for errors